ocrfin/fe_homework/README.md

   - Ensure your virtual environment is activated
   - Update pip: `pip install --upgrade pip`
   - Try installing packages individually to identify the problematic one

+#### Window script execution
+- if you get an error running the .ps1 scripts you may need to run `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force` to allow your current user to run scripts

 ## Usage